rabm2k7/transports/README.md

 ### packet addressing

 The address of a package is a hex/ascii string that defines it on the fileshare.
+This is the unique file id on our cloud share.

 **type-subtype-originatorid-timestamp/nonce (optional)-checksum**